DJI-Mobile-SDK-Tutorials/Android-PanoramaDemo/README.md

-> Note: This sample code will be updated to Android SDK 3.3 soon.

-> Note：This Tutorial and Sample Project is developed based on DJI Android SDK v2.4, an update version for Android SDK v3.1.1 will be published soon.
+> **Note: This Sample Project is developed based on Android SDK v2.4, an update version for Android SDK v4.0 will be published soon.**

 # Creating a Panorama Application